killercece/GoXlr-RC/README.md

 # GoXlr-RC
-A little Tool for Remote Control GoXlr
+A little Tool for Remote Control GoXlr with MQTT